SharePoint/sp-dev-docs/docs/sp-add-ins/working-with-folders-and-files-with-rest.md

 <br/>

-The following example shows how to **retrieve** a file that is attached to a list item.
+The following example shows how to **retrieve a file that is attached to a list item**.

 ```
 url: http://site url/_api/web/lists/getbytitle('list title')/items(item id)/AttachmentFiles('file name')/$value